Dual curvature measures for log-concave functions: The Minkowski problem for

-In \cite{MR3341966}, Cordero-Erausquin and Klartag demonstrated that, if $\phi_k$ is a sequence of nonnegative functions with uniform $\L^1(\mu)$ bound and $\phi_k$ attains minimum at the origin, then one may construct a pointwise convergent subsequence (to a convex function) such that the $\L^1(\mu)$ norm of $\phi_k$ is lower semi-continuous and $\widetilde{V}_n(e^{-\phi_k^*})$ is upper semi-continuous with respect to such convergence.
-Upon a careful inspection of the proof, it is not hard to see that such ``selection theorem'' holds true for any $q>0$.
+In \cite[Lemma 17]{MR3341966}, Cordero-Erausquin and Klartag demonstrated that, if $\phi_k$ is a sequence of nonnegative convex functions with uniform $\L^1(\mu)$ bound and $\phi_k(o)=0$, then one may construct a subsequence $\phi_{k_j}$ and a nonnegative convex function $\phi$ such that the $\L^1(\mu)$ norm of $\phi$ is bounded from above by the lower limit of the $\L^1(\mu)$ norm of the subsequence while $\widetilde{V}_n(e^{-\phi^*})$ is bounded from below by the upper limit of $\widetilde{V}_n(e^{-\phi_{k_j}^*})$.
+As observed by Rotem \cite{https://doi.org/10.48550/arxiv.2006.16933}, the assumption $\phi_k(o)=0$ is only used to know that $\phi_k(\lambda x)$ is increasing in $\lambda$ on $(0,1)$ and this is trivially true when $\phi_k$ is even.
+Upon further inspection of the proof, it is not hard to see that such a ``selection theorem'' holds for any $q>0$.
 We state the following generalized version without providing a proof.

 \begin{lemma}[\cite{MR3341966}] Let $q>0$ and $\mu$ be a non-zero even finite Borel measure on $\rn$.
-Assume $\mu$ is not entirely concentrated in any proper subspaces.
+Assume $\mu$ is not concentrated in any proper subspace.
 If $\phi_k\in \cvx(\rn)$ is non-negative, even and